djlucas/initd/README.md

 - Core system services (getty, udev, syslog, network, etc.)
 - Enabled symlinks for automatic boot

 You can use the reference implementation as-is, modify it, or ignore it completely and build your own.
+If you use the rerference implementation, it will enable critical services for boot - while network scripts are installed, they are not activated by default.

+Also included are optional services (taken alomst entirely from BLFS):

 **Optional services:**
 ```bash